If you're in your 20s, you've probably seen stock financial advice like this before.

 - and take care of your health by staying active.

-- chosen a career in a field with too many candidates for too few job openings.
+- choosing a career in a field with too many candidates for too few job openings.

-We literally pay for making these kind of irresponsible decisions, as they haunt and follow us around for years - affecting how much things cost.
+We literally pay for making these kind of irresponsible decisions, and they haunt and follow us around for years – affecting how much things cost.

 Put another way: